artivis/manif/paper/paper.md

 [@Sophus] C++ implementation of Lie Groups using Eigen.
 Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which allows a common minimal API.
 This permits writing generic algorithms on Lie groups.
-Moreover, the Jacobian matrix are available to the user for most of the operation on groups allowing complex chain of operations to be differentiated through the chain rule.
+Moreover, the Jacobian matrices are available to the user for most of the operation on groups, allowing complex chain of operations to be differentiated through the chain rule.

 [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
 Our work differs from [@wave_geometry] in that it offers analitically computed Jacobian matrix whereas the later relies on automatic-differentiation.

-Finally, Jacobian matrix in `manif` are defined with respect to a local perturbation on the Lie groups unlink both [@Sophus] and [@wave_geometry] which defines them with respect to the representation vector that underlie the implemtation.
+Finally, Jacobian matrices in `manif` are defined with respect to a local perturbation on the Lie group's tangent space, unlike both [@Sophus] and [@wave_geometry] which define them with respect to the representation vector that underlie the implemetation.

 # References